emaphp/backbone.prism/README.md

  * An action is executed that modifies the store.
 A *change* event is triggered.
  * The view synchonizes its data with the store.
 A *sync* event is triggered.
  * The higher-order component updates its *view* state var.
 This causes the component to re-render.
  * Our original component is rendered.
-It receives the higher-order component state as props.

 <br>
 ###The TaskApp component